iprisacari/yii2-bower-asset/README.md

 > Got tired of [fxp/composer-asset-plugin](https://github.com/fxpio/composer-asset-plugin)?
 It's a good project with nice idea and good implementation.
 But it has some issues: it slows down composer update a lot and requires global installation, so affects all projects.
 Also there are Travis and Scrutinizer integration special problems, that are a bit annoying.

-Compare with [Asset Packagist](https://asset-packagist.org/), this package goals to install the Bower assets for Yii2 app by original Composer repository, and makes Bower separated from Composer .
+Compare with [Asset Packagist](https://asset-packagist.org/), this package only for installing the Bower packages for Yii2 app by using original Composer repository, which goals to makes Bower separated from Composer .

 ### Supported Packages